dfinity/ic-staking-documentation/docs/7-faq/7-1-recreate-private-key.md

 ---
 layout: default
-title: 7.1 Recreate a private key
+title: 7.1 How to recreate a private key
 # has_children: true
 parent: 7.
 FAQ
 ---